 For example, Let's presume you have two paywall products, Product A & Product B. Product A's paywall is configured to target metatag "premium-a", and Product B's paywall is configured to target metatag "premium-b":

 - If a user with a subscription to Product B attempts to visit or view a page which has metatag "premium-a", they will see the paywall, and vice-versa.

 - If a user is not subscribed to any plan, they will see the paywall on all pages.

 Pelcro (by default) detects all search crawlers and disables the paywall for them.
-This is done to ensure that the crawler can read the content and index it fully within the search engine.
+This is done to ensure that the crawler can read and index the content fully within the search engine.
 We recommend this strategy as it always allows the crawlers to index the page and provide it with SEO ranking, driving the audience to your content.
 Note that this can be customized if you don't want the crawlers to index the paywalled pages.